dominick038/go_simple_collections/README.md

 ## License (The Boring Bit)

 This project is licensed under the MIT License, because I’m chaotic but not *that* chaotic.
-Do whatever you want with it—just don’t blame me if your code starts singing show tunes at 3 a.m.
+Do whatever you want with it just don’t blame me if your code starts singing show tunes at 3 a.m.